 Pap smears are a diagnostic test that can detect any cancer associated with the female reproductive system.
 However, it does not screen for ovarian cancer.
-Pap smear is an important test to detect and prevent cervical cancer.
+A Pap smear is an important test to detect and prevent cervical cancer.
 Getting a Pap smear done every 3 years is vital to detect cervical cancer.

-Imaging tests are a diagnostic procedure that involves taking pictures of the inside of the body to detect the presence of a pelvic mass and to see if the cancer cells have spread (metastasized) to other body parts.
+Imaging tests are diagnostic procedure that involves taking pictures of the inside of the body to detect the presence of a pelvic mass and to see if the cancer cells have spread (metastasized) to other body parts.

-Few of the commonly used imaging techniques are:
+A few of the commonly used imaging techniques are:

-Ultrasound or ultrasonography is a technique that uses the sound waves to create an image on a video screen.
+Ultrasound or ultrasonography is a technique that uses sound waves to create an image on a video screen.
 The probe is placed on the abdomen or in the vagina, and the transducer sends sound waves and picks up the echoes that bounce on the organs to create an image on the screen that is used to check if the abnormality present is a solid mass (tumor) or a fluid-filled cyst.

 CT Scans or Computed Tomography Scans:

 The CT scan is an x-ray that helps in detecting if cancer (ovarian) has spread to other organs by making detailed cross-sectional images of the body.

 The MRI scan is not an x-ray test instead; a contrast material (gadolinium) is injected into a vein of the patient before the scan to see the details better.
 An MRI scan can help in finding if cancer has spread to other organs by making detailed cross-sectional images of the body.